BYUCS452F2021/PennyTrax/pitch.md

 We do not have a relation database selected yet.
 We might possibly use MySQL.

 ### NoSQL
 We are open to recommendations and will be researching best options for a NoSQL database.
+We will most likely use a key-value NoSQL database though.

 ## Bolts